Friday, November 10, 2023

 Emil looked back at Holly’s letter.

-“Holly said she liked how Mandy explained that the with the solar eclipse, the moon’s shadow falls someplace on the earth,” he told Veronika.
+“Holly said she liked how Mandy explained that with the solar eclipse, the moon’s shadow falls someplace on the earth,” he told Veronika.

 Emil continued, “and that with the lunar eclipse, the earth’s shadow falls on the moon.”